CodeArtisanRiz/dineops_backend/README.md

-# Restaurant Management System Backend - API
+# DineOps Backend - API

 ## Project Overview
 This project is a multi-tenant restaurant management system built with Django and Django REST framework for the backend.
 It includes user authentication, food management features, and tenant-specific data management.
 Future features will include hotel management, POS functionality, and real-time data updates.